 Each summer brings opportunities for social gatherings, extended travels, and moments of reprieve and relaxation.
-Summer is one of my […]
+Summer is one of my favorite seasons of the year.
+Growing up as a “Cali Girl,” there was never an absence of things to do and places to go, especially in the summertime.
+Although summer as a child looks very […]

 Tag: Identity